-Exquisite cuisine from Málaga.
-We show you 10 original places to eat well and at a good price
+Exquisite cuisine from Malaga.
+We show you 20 original places to eat well and at a good price

-Málaga is not only a place to enjoy the sun and beach, nor is it only a place of immense historical heritage or unparalleled natural landscapes.
+Malaga is not only a place to enjoy the sun and beach, nor is it only a place of immense historical heritage or unparalleled natural landscapes.
 But good food lovers also have a more important reason to spend time around here.
 If you get away and decide to pay a visit to Málaga, do not hesitate to treat your palate.
-Here are ten original places to eat cheaply and well in a unique setting.
+Here are some original Malaga restaurants to eat cheaply and well in a unique setting.

 1. Fonda Casa Pepa